tadeasf/diplomka-ujguri/README.md

 1. Setup fresh mysql database scheme with https://www.mysql.com/ - mySQL workbench will make this easy for you.
 2. Insert your user:password@host:port/schemename inside "app.py" and "run_stream.py" scripts accordingly
 3. Insert your api,apisecret,accesstoken,accesssecrettoken credentials inside "run_stream.py" as illustrated in the code.
-4. Open console - python run_stream -k "Keyword1,Keyword2,Keyword3"
+4. Bash/cmd/shell/whatever: - python run_stream -k "Keyword1,Keyword2,Keyword3"
 You can run a lot of different keywords, there shouldnt be a limit to the amount.
 The stream will start to collect data
+Alternatively you can use runinbackground.bat - you need to edit the code inside so it matches your filepath and desired keywords.
+To stop the stream you need to go and kill the process through task manager (OS dependent.
+I am running Windows).
 NOTICE: You need to have twitter developer account.
 Consult: https://dev.to/sumedhpatkar/beginners-guide-how-to-apply-for-a-twitter-developer-account-1kh7

 ## Feature: Streamlit dashboard